-Our Air Conditioning and Refrigeration Technology instructors have not only relevant technical training but also real-world experience in the HVACR industry, so they can relate to the challenges you’ll face at work.
-Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and in your career.
+Air Conditioning and Refrigeration Technology instructors have not only relevant technical training but also real-world experience in the HVACR industry, so they can relate to the challenges you’ll face at work.
+Instructors work closely with you, encouraging you and helping you to succeed in school and in your career.
 See profiles of some of our Air Conditioning and Refrigeration Technology faculty.

 The Air Conditioning and Refrigeration Technology program is designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.

 Find out more about accreditation and affiliations.

 Get more information about the HVACR industry via these links to industry associations, related regulatory and licensing agencies and more.